carl2087/goals-5-a-side-football/README.md

   * I used code from the Love running project to underline my active page in the header.

-  * I used code from this website https://alvarotrigo.com/blog/hamburger-menu-css-responsive/ to make the hamburger menu  I chnged one or two lines of code to suit my project as I only wanted the hamburger menu to appear on smaller device screens.
+  * I used code from this website https://codepen.io/alvarotrigo/pen/yLzaPVJto make the hamburger menu  I changed one or two lines of code to suit my project as I only wanted the hamburger menu to appear on smaller device screens.

   * Notes made throughout the Code Institute course helped massively as well.